kewalaka/passwords/README.md

 # > $password
 # System.Security.SecureString

-# Powershell's prefer method of passing usernames and passwords is via a PSCredential object:
+# Powershell's prefer method of passing usernames and passwords is via a PSCredential object
+# this includes both the domain\username and the password:
 $MyCredentials = New-Object -TypeName System.Management.Automation.PSCredential `
     -ArgumentList $user, $password
 # password is available in plain text like this: